TheBubbleDuck/guide-to-be-a-web-developer/README.md

 - Node.js and io.js are powerful platforms for building applications and are common when using build systems
 - [grunt](http://gruntjs.com/), [gulp](http://gulpjs.com/), and [webpack](http://webpack.github.io/) are three very popular build systems.
 I am most familiar with gulp and just started (and very much liking) webpack.
 - Use [google](www.google.com) (yes, I linked to google.com =P ) and [StackOverflow](www.stackoverflow.com).
 Look up stuff as much as you need to see how other developers have solved issues.
+- Do tutorials and try new things.
+Tutorials are a great way to just get your hands dirty.
+However, try branching out and doing more than what tutorials have you do.
+Make everything your own piece of work and really learn what exactly you are doing.
+I don't know how many times I have done a tutorial, gone through the motions, and ended up realizing I don't remember what I did.

 ####Quick Start Ends Here
 The quick start may end here, but there is still much to learn.
 I'll eventually add more (to include a glossary) of topics and directional points like build systems, automation, package bundling, npm and more later.